schoolboyqueue/ActiveLearning2110/README.md

 ####Proper Coding Style and class/function Documentation:
 1. **No exclamation marks in comments.**
 2. **(4)** Spaces for 'indent' style (NO TABS)
+3. All .js files should have the following as the first line '/* jshint node: true */' to enable proper linting of the js file when using node as the architecture.
-3. Opening and closing brackets on the same line with the exception of JS redirects/callbacks
+4. Opening and closing brackets on the same line with the exception of JS redirects/callbacks
-4. Functions: applications, returns and parameters shall be properly documented.
+5. Functions: applications, returns and parameters shall be properly documented.
 These descriptors shall contain their type.
-5. Classes: application should be explained briefly and concisely.
+6. Classes: application should be explained briefly and concisely.
-6. Switch statements shall have opening and closing brackets for each case
+7. Switch statements shall have opening and closing brackets for each case
-7. Ternary if/else statements are allowable **iff** it doesn't impede readability.
+8. Ternary if/else statements are allowable **iff** it doesn't impede readability.
 Verbosity is preferred over simplicity.
-8. Any line of code that would be considered 'obfuscated' needs to have a preceeding comment explaining what said line of code does.
+9. Any line of code that would be considered 'obfuscated' needs to have a preceeding comment explaining what said line of code does.
-9. Large lists of variables (enums specifically) should be sorted **alphabetically.**
+10. Large lists of variables (enums specifically) should be sorted **alphabetically.**

 ___
 ####Example(1-4):